Ingo Potrykus

-Ingo Potrykus (born 5 December 1933) is Professor Emeritus of Plant Sciences at the Institute of Plant Sciences of the Swiss Federal Institute of Technology (ETH), Zurich from which he retired in 1999.
+Ingo Potrykus (born 5 December 1933) is a German biologist who is Professor Emeritus of Plant Sciences at the Institute of Plant Sciences of the Swiss Federal Institute of Technology (ETH), Zurich from which he retired in 1999.
 His research group applied gene technology to contribute to food security in developing countries.
 Together with Peter Beyer, he is one of the co-inventors of golden rice.
 In 2014 he was chairman of the Golden Rice Humanitarian Board.

-Background
+Education and career

-Potrykus was born on 5 December 1933 in Germany.
-He studied biology at the University of Cologne and earned his doctorate at the Max-Planck Institute for Plant Breeding Research, Cologne, Germany.
+Potrykus studied biology at the University of Cologne and earned his doctorate at the Max-Planck Institute for Plant Breeding Research, Cologne, Germany.
 After several years at the Institute of Plant Physiology, University of Hohenheim, he became research group leader at the Max-Planck Institute for Plant Genetics.
 Ladenburg, Germany.
 In 1976 he transferred to Basel, Switzerland to establish the area of plant genetic engineering at the Friedrich Miescher Institute.
 In 1986 he became professor of plant sciences at the Swiss Federal Institute of Technology, concentrating on the Biotechnology of Plants.
 He retired from this institute in 1999 at the age of 65.